-Current Vacancies at Otago University
+Current vacancies at the University of Otago

-Employment Opportunities for Marine Science Students
+Outreach opportunities for Marine Science students

 The New Zealand Marine Studies Centre runs workshops for teachers, and welcomes teacher participation in its school programmes.
-If you are interested in learning more, please contact the NZMSC Director, Sally Carson (email:email@example.com).

 The Centre has regularly hosts Royal Society Teacher Fellows.
 The Fellowship Scheme, funded by the Government and administered by the Royal Society of New Zealand, offers primary, intermediate and secondary teachers the opportunity to improve their teaching through working in New Zealand based host organisations for 2 terms.

-Volunteer Opportunities at the New Zealand Marine Studies Centre
+Volunteer opportunities at the New Zealand Marine Studies Centre

 From time to time opportunities arise at the New Zealand Marine Studies Centre for volunteers to help with general animal husbandry and communication work or to take on specific projects.
 In order to keep a Marine Studies Centre and Aquarium going many different skills are required and you may be surprised to find out ways you can help us!

 - Volunteers must be at least 14 years of age

 - Volunteers must commit to at least four weeks full time or three months if working one day a week